It Never Rains in Southern California (album)

-It Never Rains in Southern California is the debut album by Albert Hammond released by Mums Records.
+It Never Rains in Southern California is the debut album by Albert Hammond, released in 1972.
+The title song was a big hit, and the album included the first release of the song "The Air That I Breathe", which would go on to become a major hit for British band the Hollies in 1974.

+Description

+It Never Rains in Southern California was released by Mums Records in 1972.
 The album landed on the Billboard 200 chart, reaching No. 77.

 The title song hit No. 2 on the Adult Contemporary chart, No. 5 on the Billboard Hot 100, and No. 51 on the UK Singles Chart in 1972.
 The single "Down by the River" hit No. 38 on the Adult Contemporary chart and No. 91 on the Billboard Hot 100.
 The single "If You Gotta Break Another Heart" reached No. 63 on the Billboard Hot 100 in 1973.

 "The Air That I Breathe" would go on to become a major hit for British band the Hollies in 1974.

 The album was produced by Hammond and Don Altfeld and was arranged by Michael Omartian.

 Track listing

 All tracks by Albert Hammond and Mike Hazlewood.